knpuniversity/stripe/knpu/ep1-charging/custom-checkout-form.md

 To help communicate with Stripe, we need some JavaScript.
 Copy the first JavaScript code and then find the `checkout.html.twig` template.
 At the top, override `{% block javascripts %}` and then call the `{{ parent() }}` function.
-Paste the script tag here.
+Paste the script tag bellow.

 This is just the Twig way of adding some new JavaScript to our page.
 The base layout *also* has a `javascripts` block and jQuery is already included.

 Next, we need to tell the JavaScript about our publishable key.
 Copy that code from the docs and add it in the block.
 We already know from our original code that we have a variable called `stripe_public_key`.
-Inside of the JavaScript codes, print `stripe_public_key`.
+Inside of the JavaScript quotes, print `stripe_public_key`.

 Awesome!